valerio-vaccaro/TrustlessClock/README.md

 # TrustlessClock
-Trustless clock uses the bitcoin or lightcoin blockchain to give you a truly trustless time (the time of the minest block) plus other interesting information directly retrieved from your server via the RPC.
+Trustless clock uses the Bitcoin, Litecoin or Liquid blockchain to give you a truly trustless time (the time of the minest block) plus other interesting information directly retrieved from your servers via the RPC.